The term local SEO is unknown to many small business owners but for some businesses, this is all they need to succeed

-There is a detail post about logo optimization by Chris Silver Smith on searchengineland but the most important points are outlined below:
+There is a detailed post about logo optimization by Chris Silver Smith on searchengineland but the most important points are outlined below:

 Make sure that the image filename is descriptive.
 Instead of using logo.png better use a more meaningful filename like ‘Mayers-dental-surgeons-logo.png’